 First, students develop a proposal for the project under the direction of a sponsoring faculty member.
 This proposal is taken to a faculty committee.
 When approved, the student begins work on their honors project, meeting periodically with their faculty sponsor.
 Students earn between 5-7 semester hours of credit spread over at least two semesters.

-Five departmental honors projects were approved by faculty in 2013.
+Six departmental honors projects were approved by faculty in 2016.

 - Rebecca Lapp, "Children's Literature to Share Culture, Faith, and Language: A Collection of Bilingual Children's Stories"

 - Amanda Bartel, "Keeping Track of the Past: Cataloging the Bluffton University Historic Clothing Collection"

 - Sarah Dhondt, "Do Ethics Prevail?
 The Role of Moral Development in Fraud"

 - Ryan Johnson-Evers, "Improving the Sustainability of Bluffton University"

 - Rebecca Juliana, "'The Beaver Monologues:' The Study of Social Work through Theatre"

 - Carly Schweier, "It's a Healthy Obsession!
 An Analysis of Personality and Fandoms"